mauriciopoppe/blog/site/content/notes/learning-a-language.md

     the audio with a Youtube video](https://forum.readlang.com/t/synchronize-transcriptions-to-youtube-videos/30)
 * I start a lesson in Readlang and learn new words by clicking/tapping on them.

-I do the above a few times.
-Learning a new word is not a one-time activity;
+### Spaced Repetition

-I use spaced repetition to review learned words in the future.
+I use spaced repetition to review words and phrases that I just learned or that I want to learn.

 * In Readlang, I export new phrases/words that I've learned to an Anki-compatible file.
   * Go to [https://readlang.com/words](https://readlang.com/words), select all words, and export them.